-Finally, it is also noteworthy that the larger the companies are, the bigger the organizational problems are.
-Hence, some organizations participating in the study reveal that \textit{``This organization is very large and matrix.
-Development and infrastructure were silos that make successful release very difficult"} [ID02]. \textit{``We realized that the very size of the company, the diversity of departments (development, operations, security, service, QA, architecture, etc.), and the complexity of the processes, as well as the interaction between them, went against reduce time-to-market, and made us less competitive"} [ID17].
-These excerpts are related to P06d \textit{``Organizational silos''}, although there also exist P06c \textit{``Information/knowledge silos''} that do not explicitly respond to organizational silos like departments.
-Additionally, some organizations revealed that operations are not sized for assisting development requirements (P03a): \textit{``The operations personnel were overwhelmed by all the resources they had to provide to development teams so that they couldn't improve their tasks.
-It is primarily the bottleneck in the software development process''} [ID13].
+Finally, it is also noteworthy that the larger the companies are, the larger the organizational problems are.
+Hence, some organizations participating in the study revealed that \textit{``This organization is very large and complex.
+Development and infrastructure were silos that made successful release very difficult"} [ID02]. \textit{``We realized that the very size of the company, the diversity of departments (development, operations, security, service, QA, architecture, etc.), and the complexity of the processes, as well as the interaction between them, went against reducing time-to-market, and made us less competitive"} [ID17].
+These excerpts are related to P06d \textit{``Organizational silos''}, although there also exist P06c \textit{``Information/knowledge silos''} that do not explicitly respond to organizational silos, such as departments.
+Additionally, some organizations revealed that operations are not sized for assisting development requirements (P03a): \textit{``The operations personnel were overwhelmed by all the resources they had to provide to development teams so that they could not improve their tasks.
+This was the primary bottleneck in the software development process''} [ID13].